Stay Informed

 According to the 2009 Economic Impact Study, the income levels generated by the Port and its tenants equate to 3,043 direct jobs, 1,390 induced jobs, and 2,816 indirect jobs.
 There are a total 7,249 jobs generated by Port activity.

-In fiscal year 2010, the Port collected $4.6 million in property taxes.
-The tax rate was $0.17 per $1,000 of assessed property value, equating to $34 for a $200,000 home.
-The amount collected by the Port represented 1.48% of the total property taxes collected in Thurston County
+In fiscal year 2025, the Port collected $8 million in property taxes.
+The tax rate was $0.13 per $1,000 of assessed property value, equating to $65 for a $540,000 Thurston County median home.
+The amount collected by the Port represented 1.3% of the total property taxes collected in Thurston County

-Primarily to pay off bond debt principle and interest for major capital investments.
-Any remaining taxes first go towards environmental projects and lastly to non-bonded capital investments.
+Primarily to pay off bond debt principle and interest for major capital investments, environmental projects, and government services such as public amenities and commission expenses.

 Budget preparation begins in August and the Commission adopts the final budget at its second meeting in November.